 Retail Store and Donation Xpress Center Updates

-Since May 8, 2020, we have begun to reopen retail stores and Donation Xpress Centers in Brevard, Lake, Orange, Osceola, Seminole, and Volusia counties will be reopening to the public.
+Our retail stores and Donation Xpress Centers in Brevard, Lake, Orange, Osceola, Seminole, and Volusia counties are now open to the public.
 During our closure, we’ve cleaned and sanitized our stores and have implemented new, ongoing safety and cleaning measures to further aid in the health and wellness of our staff, customers, and donors.

 - Our retail stores are now open Monday-Saturday from 9 A.M-7 P.M., and 10 A.M.-6 P.M. on Sunday.

 - The Rockledge Clearance Outlet is now open Monday-Saturday from 9 A.M.-5 P.M., and 10 A.M.-5 P.M. on Sunday

 - Pine Hills Outlet is now open Monday-Saturday from 9 A.M.-6 P.M., and 10 A.M.-6 P.M. on Sunday

 - The Taft Outlet is now open Monday-Saturday from 9 A.M.-5 P.M., and closed on Sunday.

 - All Donation Xpress Center locations are open daily from 9 A.M.-5 P.M.

 To maintain the health and safety of our customers and retail associates, the following restrictions for the Outlets will be in place: